jessecusack/spmlib/README.rst

 ``pip install .``

-Optionally, use the the -e flag, to make it editable.
+Optionally, use the -e flag, to make it editable.

 ``pip install -e .``